Rajit-abdillah/Weather-App/README.md

-# weather-app
+# Weather App

-a simple weather website created with bootstrap and google fonts
+This is a simple weather app built with HTML, CSS (Bootstrap), and JavaScript.
+It uses Google Fonts for styling and will later include a weather API.

+## Features
+- Responsive layout
+- Real-time weather data (coming soon)
+- Clean and modern design

+## Setup
+1. Clone the repo
+2. Open `index.html` in your browser

+## License
+MIT